 "Articles" the Articles of Government of the Corporation "Code of Good Governance" the Code of Good Governance for English Colleges issued by the AoC Governors' Council in March 2015, as updated in May 2019.
-"College" this College "College Mission Statement" the statement referred to at clause 3.1 of this Code or such other mission statement as may be agreed by the Corporation from time to time "College Values" the Values set out at clause 3.2 of this Code or such other values as may be agreed by the Corporation from time to time "Committee" A committee of the Corporation established in accordance with Clause 4 of the Instrument.
-"Corporation" the further education corporation which was established for the purpose of conducting the College "Governor", "Chair", "Principal" "Governor", "Chair", "Principal" and "Clerk" mean respectively a member of the Corporation of the College, the Chair of the Corporation, the to the Corporation

-Principal/Chief Executive of the College and the Clerk
+"College" this College "College Mission Statement" the statement referred to at clause Error!
+Reference source not found. of this Code or such other mission statement as may be agreed by the Corporation from time to time "College Values" the Values set out at clause $\Box \Box$ of this Code or such other values as may be agreed by the Corporation from time to time "Corporation" the further education corporation which was established for the purpose of conducting the College "ernor", "Chair", "Principal" and "Clerk" "Governor", "Chair ", " Principal " and " Clerk " mean respectively a member of the Corporation of the College, the Chair of the Corporation, the Principal/Chief Executive of the College and the Clerk to the Corporation

-"DfE" the Department for Education

-"ESFA" the Education & Skills Funding Agency or any

-successor body

-"Instrument" the Instrument of Government of the Corporation

-"Secretary of State" the Secretary of State for Education

-"Senior Post" the post of Principal and such other senior posts as the Governors may designate for the purposes of the
+"DfE" the Department for Education "ESFA" the Education & Skills Funding Agency or any successor body "Instrument" the Instrument of Government of the Corporation "Secretary of State" the Secretary of State for Education "Senior Post" the post of Principal and such other senior posts as the Governors may designate for the purposes of the Articles.

-Articles.